Lima Airport Tips

 Food at the Lima airport

 There is a giant area of restaurants and two quasi-food trucks in the center of the hall for check in.
-Oddly, there is just one menu that has most of the things from each restaurant, but you still have to go to each place individually to order.
+Oddly, there is just one menu that has most of the things from each restaurant.
 I don’t recommend eating here because there are more options after security.
-Maybe if you have more than 2 hours before boarding it makes sense to hang out here, but I would go through security before I stopped to eat.
+However, it’s your only option if you’re at the airport too early to check in for your flight.

 All the photos above are outside of security.
 Everything below is after security.